CogComp/cogcomp-nlp/pos/README.md

 # Illinois Part-of-Speech Tagger

+D. Roth and D. Zelenko, Part of Speech Tagging Using a Network of Linear Separators.
+Coling-Acl, The 17th International Conference on Computational Linguistics (1998) pp.1136--1142

+Thank you for citing us if you use us in your work! http://cogcomp.cs.illinois.edu/page/software_view/POS

 Part-of-Speech Tagging is the identification of words as nouns, verbs, adjectives, adverbs, etc. The system implemented here is based of the following paper: